Hyperion-1/react_portfolio/README.md

                             WORKLOG/COMPLETED:

 * 2023-06-22
-    >basic landing section is working.
-Not great and needs adjustment, but working.
+    > Basic landing section is working.
+Not great and needs adjustment,
+    > but working.

+    >Updated README

 * 2023-06-??
     >skill section is built out.
 Responsive elements need work but its up.